Osteopathic medicine in the United States: 1993, first African-American woman to serve as dean of a US medical school

-In 1993, Barbara Ross-Lee, DO, was appointed to the position of dean of the Ohio University College of Osteopathic Medicine; she was the first African-American woman to serve as the dean of a US medical school.
+In 1993, Barbara Ross-Lee, DO, was appointed as the dean of the Ohio University College of Osteopathic Medicine; she was the first African-American woman to serve as the dean of a US medical school.
+Ross-Lee is the sister of singer Diana Ross.

 Non-discrimination policies

 Recent years have seen a professional rapprochement between the two groups.
 DOs have been admitted to full active membership in the American Medical Association since 1969.
-The AMA has invited a representative of the American Osteopathic Association to sit as a voting member in the AMA legislative body, the house of delegates.
+The AMA has invited a representative of the American Osteopathic Association to sit as a voting member in the AMA legislative body, the House of Delegates.

 2006, American Medical Student Association

 In 2006, during the presidency of an osteopathic medical student, the American Medical Student Association (AMSA) adopted a policy regarding the membership rights of osteopathic medical students in their main policy document, the "Preamble, Purposes and Principles."

 AMSA RECOGNIZES the equality of osteopathic and allopathic medical degrees within the organization and the healthcare community as a whole.
 As such, DO students shall be entitled to the same opportunities and membership rights as allopathic students.